prometheus/prometheus/GOVERNANCE.md

 Team member status may be given to those who have made ongoing contributions for at least 3 months to the Prometheus Project.
 This is usually in the form of code improvements and/or notable work on documentation, but organizing events or user support could also be taken into account.

-New members may be proposed by any existing member by email to [prometheus-team][team] and voted on by [consensus](#consensus).
+New members may be proposed by any existing member by email to [prometheus-team][team] and voted on by [lazy consensus](#consensus).
 If no consensus is reached, the new member is not accepted.

 Team members are added to the [GitHub organization][gh] and have commit rights to all projects.
 They should however respect the maintainers of each project.